 Fans of Mr. Randi have put together great compilations of the many “fails” that he’s exposed over the years.
 Unlike the over emotional, hyper reactive hysterics that we see nowadays, Randi remains a true professional at all times.
-He could have easily rubbed salt into the wound and it would be deserved, yet Randi simply allows the frauds to fall flatly on their face in the front of the audience.
-In my view it is even better this way.
+He could have easily rubbed salt into the wound of these phonies and it would be deserved, yet Randi simply allows the frauds to fall flatly on their face in the front of the audience.
+In my view this approach is ever the more satisfying to observe.

 Aside from Uri Geller, who I’ll focus more on later, Randi successfully exposed James Hydrick, a so-called psychic who could turn phone book pages with his mind.
 On a side note, Hydrick’s ninja suit and 70s mustache make his live debunking quite memorable.